digitalrebar/provision/doc/integrations/terraform.rst

 1. Keep the machines running
 2. Use image based provisioning instead of netboot.

-If you are relying on the DRP Running workflow to start allocation and recovery, make sure that you have your tokens set to never expire!
+.. note:: If you are relying on the DRP Running workflow to start allocation and recovery, make sure that you have your tokens set to never expire!

 Summary
 -------